Address: 1 Lombard Place Map

-Architects: Smith Carter; Skidmore Owings and Merrill
+Architects: Skidmore Owings and Merrill (New York); Smith Carter

-WFP Oct.
-12, 1929On October 12, 1929 demolition work began at Portage and Main.
-Contractors Carter-Halls-Aldinger aimed for completion in the Autumn of 1930.
-Before the month was out, however, that other October 1929 event took place: the stock market crash that set off the Great Depression.
-Building plans were quickly postponed and that corner of Portage and Main sat underutilized for decades.
+On October 12, 1929 demolition work began at Portage and Main.
+Contractor Carter-Halls-Aldinger aimed for completion by Autumn of 1930.
+Before the month was out, however, the stock market crashed, setting off what would become known as the Great Depression.
+Building plans were immediately postponed.

-Demolition c.1967 (source)
+Top: Demolition ca.1967 (source)

-Once the tower construction began in the summer a new floor was added to the tower section every 5 days.
-(For more construction photos see the U of M Winnipeg Building Index)
+Once the tower construction began in the summer, a new floor was added every 5 days.
+(For more construction photos see the U of M Winnipeg Building Index.)

-On November 4, 1968 a 'topping off ceremony' was held in which a gold painted concrete bucket full of balloons was hoisted to the roof level to symbolize the last load required for the exterior construction.
-That target date was within 2 days of what had been set out back in early Spring 1967.
-Thompson admitted that it was a combination of good management and good luck !
-(WFP Nov.
-5, 1968).
+'Topping Off' c.1968 (source)On November 4, 1968 a 'topping off' ceremony was held.
+A gold-painted bucket full of balloons was hoisted to the roof level to symbolize the last load required for the exterior construction.
+That date was within two days of the target set back in Spring 1967.
+Engineer Thompson admitted that it was a combination of good management and good luck !
+(Winnipeg Free Press, November 5, 1968.)

 - The tower's frame is of reinforced concrete rather than steel.
 Construction required 39,000 cubic yards of concrete and 3,900 tons of reinforced steel.
 (WFP Jan.
 10, 1968).